 The day is totally sunny.
-On port tack, sailing relaxed at a good seven knots with a crosswind, we spotted white sails barely two hundred meters away drawing a perfect line with one of our starboard side stanchions.
+Great for sailing.
+Everything is relaxed going at a good seven knots with a gentle crosswind.
+We spotted white sails barely two hundred meters away drawing a perfect line with one of our starboard side stanchions.
 The self-confident crew goes about their business, enjoying sailing and paying little attention to the new actor who bursts into the vast great blue.

 If we like to sail, we are almost condemned, in the good sense of the term, to sail at night.
 A 100-mile voyage inevitably means spending a night sailing.
 If we manage to master the techniques of night navigation, we will be able to enjoy one of the greatest pleasures that the sea offers us.
 On the other hand, we will also find positive factors, such as a better identification of the lighthouses, the pleasure of navigating with a sky full of stars or with the reflection of the moonlight, or even the sensation that navigating without seeing the waves. that hits our helmet.
 I have a good friend who always says that he prefers to tackle a storm at night than during the day for precisely this reason.
 Sometimes it is true that unconsciousness makes happiness …

 Another variable that often determines the fact of sailing at night is that it is preferable to arrive at our destination during the day, especially if we do not know the port well, or simply because it is an anchorage that may be occupied by more ships, so our Anchoring maneuver will be more complicated.

 In order to enjoy all this, we must properly prepare the boat, the crew, the organization of the guards, the safety regulations and the special navigation and maneuvering techniques.

 To identify a certain object, it is better not to look directly at it, but to wander the view observing it a few degrees apart.